kgateway-dev/kgateway/docs/content/operations/debugging_gloo/_index.md

 ### View Envoy bootstrap config and access the Admin API

-There may be more limited times where you need direct access to the [Envoy Admin API](https://www.envoyproxy.io/docs/envoy/latest/operations/admin).
+In limited cases, you might need direct access to the [Envoy Admin API](https://www.envoyproxy.io/docs/envoy/latest/operations/admin).
 You can view both the Envoy bootstrap config as well as access the [Admin API](https://www.envoyproxy.io/docs/envoy/latest/operations/admin) with the following commands:

 ```bash
 kubectl exec -it -n gloo-system deploy/gateway-proxy \